House passes bill to help workers with retirement savings

 WASHINGTON (AP) — The House overwhelmingly approved a bill Thursday to promote retirement security by making it easier for small businesses and other companies to offer retirement plans.

 The bipartisan bill, approved 417-3, also makes it easier for workers to transfer retirement plans when they change jobs and allows part-time workers to save for retirement.
-The measures changes a provision of the 2017 tax cut law that raised taxes on benefits received by family members of deceased military veterans.
+The measures also fixes a provision of the 2017 tax cut law that inadvertently raised taxes on benefits received by family members of deceased military veterans.

-Rep. Richard Neal, D-Mass., chairman of the tax-writing House Ways and Means Committee, said the legislation makes "significant progress in fixing our nation's retirement crisis and helping workers of all ages save for their futures."
+Rep. Richard Neal, D-Mass., chairman of the tax-writing House Ways and Means Committee, called the bill the most significant retirement legislation in 15 years.
+With Thursday's vote, "the House made significant progress in fixing our nation's retirement crisis and helping workers of all ages save for their futures," he said.

+"Too many people find it difficult to save for retirement.
+Many don't have retirement plans at all," Neal said.

+A report last year by the nonprofit Center for Financial Services Innovation said 4 in 10 adults have not saved for their retirement.

 Known as the Setting Every Community Up for Retirement Enhancement Act, or SECURE Act, the bill makes long-planned changes supported by both parties.
 Rep. Mike Kelly, R-Pa., said the measure will "help future retirees prepare for the golden years and make it easier for businesses to help in that effort."